Dr. Winton Felt

 - On obtaining doctorate in Management, had completed all undergraduate requirements and approximately half of the graduate level requirements for a master’s degree in Clinical Psychology.
 His grade average was 4.0 on a 4- point maximum scale in both programs.

-During most of the years of his graduate studies Dr. Felt also operated his own business, teaching advanced reading and study techniques at four colleges in southern California, and conducting special classes for various Christian organizations.
+During a good portion of the time he was involved in graduate studies, Dr. Felt also operated his own business, teaching advanced reading and study techniques at four colleges in southern California, and conducting special classes for various Christian organizations.

 General history of securities-related experience.